Table of Contents

 - Other general uses: Cumin is used to flavor bread, pastries, cheese, pickles and chutneys.
 It is widely used in Indian cooking and is an ingredient in curry powder and mixed spice.

-Turmeric(Haldi) is used in Ayurveda for various health problems such as arthritis pain, improvement of liver function, lowering cholesterol, mouth ulcers, cold, cough, fever, swelling and as fairness treatment medicine.
+Turmeric(Haldi) is used in Ayurveda for various health problems such as arthritis pain, improvement of the liver function, lowering cholesterol, mouth ulcers, cold, cough, fever, swelling and as fairness treatment medicine.
 It is full of medicinal properties and in India it is impossible to find any house without turmeric.
 Here are some simple home remedies.

 - Pain: Mix 1 tsp of turmeric and 2 tsp of ginger with water to make a paste.
 Spread over a cloth, place on the affected area and bandage. or Add 1 tsp of turmeric to 1 cup of warm milk and drink before bed.